Tutorial

 120

-To calculate the quartiles, we use statistics.quantiles
+To calculate the quartiles, use statistics.quantiles

-and specify that we
+and specify that you

 want to separate the date in to \(n=4\) quarters.